SejongSpic/Spic-server/lib/neuralNetworkOCR/README.md

-MediOCR
+SpicOCR
 =======

-MediOCR is a project that had to be done during the fall semester at Sejong University.
+SpicOCR is a project that had to be done during the fall semester at Sejong University.
 Its main purpose is to be able to recognize text inside an image, no matter how much noise is present, or what font family/size/color has been used.

 To do so, a neural network had to be used.
 If needed, the neural network can be used in other projects, as it is very flexible.